Translated by Lester Somera

 Written by Mayo Nomura

+While showers are a necessary part of everyday life, the Japanese don’t just take showers, they love soaking in bathtubs.
 Most Japanese think of the bathtub as the place to wash away their daily fatigue, so they typically take baths at night, before going to bed.

 Bathtubs In Japanese Homes

 The majority of Japanese homes and larger apartments have separate rooms for the toilet and bathtub, and only the room with the bathtub is called the bathroom.